cheryld433/Reverse-Engineering-Code/README.md

 * config.json: Transmits data between the server and the application.
 The files `development` object connects the application to the database (ex: mySQL workbench), the `production` object connects the application to the container based cloud (ex: Heroku).

 * passport.js: Telling passport we want to login with an username/email, email and password.
 When the user signs in using an email, the application  will search the database (`findOne`) for a user connected to the given email.
+If no user is found a message will indicate the email or password was incorrect. biolerplate code (code that has to be included) serializes and deserialize the data.
 -- file dependent on: `'../models'`.

 ### MODELS
 * index.js:

 -- file dependent on: `'/../config/config.json'`.

 * user.js:

 ### PUBLIC